jsawinski/myake/docs/My/Package.md

     $<VARNAME>

-which are expanded like standard variable expansion but not immediately.
+These are expanded like standard variable expansion but not immediately.
 This allows to define template names.
 For example, the 'filename template' default is

     $<NAME>-$<VERSION>$<[-]SUFFIX>

-meaning, that it is expanded as "<project-name>-<project-version><filename-suffix>" where "<filename-suffix>" is ommitted if not set.
+meaning, that it is expanded as "<project-name>-<project-version>[-<filename-suffix>]" where "-<filename-suffix>" is ommitted if not set.
+Note, that, some generators (as far as Myake is concerned, might change case).

+### Common settings

+FIXME

 ### Components